Skip to main content

 Drawing of chart a declining chart with an arrow pointing downwards

 When you declare bankruptcy, there are specific rules related to the running of a business.
-For the 12-month period of your bankruptcy, you are forbidden from acting as the director of a limited company or managing it in any way without the permission of the court.
-The company itself can continue to operate but you will need to appoint somebody else to manage it for you.
+For the 12-month period of your bankruptcy, you are generally forbidden from acting as the director of a limited company or managing it in any way without the permission of the court.
+The company itself can continue to operate but you would need to appoint somebody else to manage it for you.

 If you are self-employed and registered as a sole trader, the rules are different.
-You will be able to continue operating as normal, but if you run a business under a name that’s different to the one in which you were made bankrupt, you must tell everyone you do business with the name under which you were made bankrupt.
+You may be able to continue operating as normal, but if you run a business under a name that’s different to the one in which you were made bankrupt, you must tell everyone you do business with the name under which you were made bankrupt.

 Bankruptcy will also be recorded on your credit reports for six years.
 This can seriously impact your ability to get credit in the future, which can be a big problem for businesses.

-Business owners might want to explore other options like an Individual Voluntary Arrangement to avoid the restrictions on their ability to run their company.
+Business owners might want to explore other options like an Individual Voluntary Arrangement (IVA) or a Debt Management Plan to avoid the restrictions on their ability to run their company.

 3. Your bank accounts could be frozen